 Hopefully you won’t end up on the side of the road.
 But if you do, flares can keep other drivers from running into you – especially in low-visibility situations.
 They can also call attention to the fact that you need some help.
 An emergency strobe (or beacon) is another great tool.
 It runs on batteries and flashes brightly to get the attention of emergency vehicles or other drivers when you need assistance.

 When it comes to driving, being invisible is a bad thing.
 Make sure you prepare yourself and your vehicle for the darker months.
 Also, make sure your car is in good health so you don’t get stranded in winter weather.
-Bring it by Golden Triangle Auto Care in Boulder for a free 30-point inspection.
+Bring it by Golden Triangle Auto Care in downtown Denver for a free 30-point inspection.